MuteJester/GenAIRR/docs/index.md

 # GenAIRR: Modular Ig Sequence Simulation

 [GenAIRR](https://github.com/MuteJester/GenAIRR) is an AGPL-3 licensed Ig Sequence Simulation framework in Python.

-GenAIRR allows users to quickly create complex, modular simulation pipeline using built-in core components (such as Sequence structure, Alleles, Augmenters and Pipelines) or customized implementations;
-visualize your simulation pipelines, experiment and modify various hyperparameters to control with high precison over the process effecting sequences.
-Its goal is to allow covering a wide rage of scenarios both typical and atypical once to aid in the study, benchmarking and development of Ig sequence oriented algorithm such as sequence alignment.
+GenAIRR allows users to quickly create complex, modular simulation pipeline using built-in core components (such as Sequence structure, Alleles, Augmenters and Pipelines) or customized implementations; visualize your simulation pipelines, experiment and modify various hyperparameters to control with high precision over the process affecting sequences.
+Its goal is to allow covering a wide range of scenarios both typical and atypical to aid in the study, benchmarking and development of Ig sequence oriented algorithms such as sequence alignment.

 ## Features